matrix-org/matrix-spec-proposals/proposals/3391-account-data-delete.md

 ```

-Providing an optional `removed_events` key per every `account_data` object,
+Providing an optional `removed_events` key per every `account_data` object, containing an array
-containing an array which references the deleted account-data types.
+which references the deleted account-data types.

-These are the tags that were removed since `since` and `next_batch`, if `since` is specified and valid.
+These are the tags that were removed since `since` and `next_batch`, if `since` is specified and
+valid.

-If between `since` and `next_batch` the account data has been deleted and re-created, this field shouldn't exist,
+If between `since` and `next_batch` the account data has been deleted and re-created, this field
-and data should be just put in `account_data.events` as if it's a normal change/creation.
+shouldn't exist, and data should be just put in `account_data.events` as if it's a normal
+change/creation.

-If, for some reason, an event type exists in both `account_data.events` and `account_data.removed_events`, the reference in
+If, for some reason, an event type exists in both `account_data.events` and
-`.removed_events` must be ignored.
+`account_data.removed_events`, the reference in `.removed_events` must be ignored.

-Full-state syncs must not include `.removed_events`, but consequently clients must see anything
-in `events` as replacing what existed previously.
+Requests to `/sync` without a `since` token must not include `.removed_events`.
+Consequently,
+anything present in `events` represents a full state of account data, and anything missing (from a
+previous `since`-less sync) must be removed from the client's cache.

 #### Backwards Compatibility Note

+When a server announces it supports any version that does not include this MSC (via `/versions`), it
-Server implementations **may** include an empty (`{}`) `events` entry for deleted account data,
+**must** include an empty (`{}`) `events` entry for deleted account data (per sync), together with
-together with an entry in `removed_events`.
+the entry in `removed_events`.

-This is for backwards compatibility, as clients may or may not understand the `removed_events` key.
+This is done for backwards compatibility reasons, as clients may or may not understand the

-*The author thinks that this should only be necessary for a single matrix version,
-as clients adapt, but the SCT can - of course - have differing opinions.*
+`removed_events` key when communicating with this server.

+*This author believes that any matrix client will act responsibly when encountering a server
+supporting only matrix versions it does not understand, and fail-fast if this is the case.*

 ## Potential issues